Covid denier convicted of ‘abusing’ NHS workers while filming inside hospital

 “Just my husband’s salary and we are in debt and struggling.”

-Miss Van Woodenburg said Hicks planned to appeal direct on a point of law to the High Court by way of a “state the case”.
+Ms Van Woodenburg said Ms Hicks planned to appeal direct on a point of law to the High Court by way of a “state the case”.

 Register for free to continue reading